-After testing and using more than 50 web hosting services, I realized something very important: Most of the budget shared hosting providers actually offer more or less the same features in their hosting plans: “unlimited” addon domain, one-click app installer, basic webmail service, and average technical support.
+After testing and using more than 60 web hosting services, here’s one thing I have learned: Most budget shared hosting providers actually offer more or less the same thing: “unlimited” addon domain, one-click app installer, basic webmail service, and so-so technical support.

 And this is why iPage is awesome for newbies who want to start at minimum cost.

 Compare iPage Price with Other Hosting Brands

 If you compare iPage with other hosting brands – they are 100 – 200% cheaper than their peers.
 Even Hostinger – my current #1 Budget Hosting Pick, Hostinger, is selling at $2.95/mo.

 |IX Web Hosting||$3.95/mo||98% Higher||Custom|